therealjflf/hesutils/docs/hes_filsys.rst

 When FILSYS records are required, ``hesgen`` will accept both user-specific and generic records.

 In both cases, the record obtained will overwrite the current existing FILSYS record for that user.
+If the record contains only one field (username or ``*``), then the FILSYS record for that user is cleared entirely.

 If it's a user-specific record, then the mount path from the record overwrites the existing mount path for that user.
 If it's a generic record, then the existing mount path stays the same.